splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-use-cases/network-explorer-use-cases.rst

     examine-service-dependencies

 Buttercup Games, a fictitious game company, recently refactored its e-commerce site to go cloud native.
-The company uses Network Explorer in Splunk Infrastructure Monitoring for finding ​​root causes of network errors and optimize network performance.
+The company uses Network Explorer in Splunk Infrastructure Monitoring to find ​the ​root causes of network errors and optimize network performance.

 Site reliability engineers, service owners, engineering executives, and performance engineers at Buttercup Games use Network Explorer for the following use cases: